 A stocks and shares ISA offers the possibility of better returns in the long run.

-So, if you’re planning for your future, trying to make the most of your money over the longer term, and can accept that you may lose some money, you might want to invest in a stocks and shares ISA.
+So, if you’re planning for your future, trying to make the most of your money over the longer term, and understand there are risks associated with investing, you might want to invest in a stocks and shares ISA.

 Use it or lose it